stretch long and lean toward the sky.

 Come along in Red Canoe as she explores the quiet backwater of Ohio's State Parks and the scenic streams and rivers of the Midwest.
 Discover the beauty hidden beyond the water's edge, quietly waiting, past access points, often only inches deep!

-In the Spring of 2008, I watched 2 Vernal Pools on my property as part of the Ohio Vernal Pool Partnership monitoring program.
+In Spring of 2008, I began the study of 2 vernal pools on my property as part of the Ohio Vernal Pool Partnership monitoring program.

-My 2008 journal includes photos and findings, as I studied this fascinating wetland area, just a few steps beyond my backdoor...
+My 2008 journal includes the first photos and findings, as I studied this fascinating wetland area just a few steps beyond my backdoor...

 Each spring, as winter lessens its grip and days warm with the first fragrant breezes of a new season, we collect sap from our Sugar Maples and produce just enough syrup for ourselves for the coming year.